-Okay, let's extend our calculus toolkit.
-In the previous chapter, we saw how the derivative f′(x) measures the instantaneous rate of change of a single-variable function f(x).
-But machine learning models often depend on many inputs or parameters.
+The derivative f′(x) measures the instantaneous rate of change of a single-variable function f(x).
+Many machine learning models, however, depend on multiple inputs or parameters.
 Consider a simple cost function J(w1,w2) that depends on two weights, w1 and w2.
 How do we measure how J changes?
 Does it change faster if we adjust w1 or w2?

 This is where partial derivatives come in.
 When a function has multiple input variables, a partial derivative measures how the function changes when one specific input variable changes, while all other input variables are held constant.